sonus/lo-logger/README.md

 You can now view the application swagger interface at [http://localhost:808/api](http://localhost:808/api)
 ## Access Database

-You can connect to local db port under
+You can connect to DB using the following credentials
 * Hostname: `localhost`
 * username: `root`
 * password: `root`